Forecasting

 The key to survival – and success – is to plan inventory with precision and to buy exactly the right amount of stock to meet demand.

-That’s where Open To Buy, also known as OTB, comes in.
+That’s where Open To Buy planning – which is also known as OTB planning, supply planning and merchandising planning – comes in.

 What is OTB?

-Open-to-Buy or OTB is an inventory planning strategy that helps retailers accurately work out how much inventory to buy.
+Open-to-Buy or OTB is an inventory planning strategy that helps retailers accurately work out how much inventory to buy, according to units, cost or revenue

-An OTB plan can start with your revenue goal for the coming months and then factor in current and incoming ordered stock to ensure that you have enough inventory on hand to meet your revenue goals.
+An OTB plan can start with your revenue goal for the coming months and then consider current and incoming ordered stock to ensure that you have enough inventory on hand.

 Inventory Planner’s advanced functionality means OTB can be used in flexible ways to suit your business: